swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Linting.md

 ### Disable linting for a line

-The best is to use this way to silence stylelint, just disable the parts you know to be correct.
+The best is to use this way to silence stylelint, to disable the parts you know to be correct.

 ```css
 /* stylelint-disable-next-line */